Skip to main content

 Using FileSpin within an AI Agent

-How MCP-compatible AI agents connect to FileSpin, discover 33 tools and 36 workflow recipes, and execute end-to-end media operations through natural language -- setup, authentication, tool patterns, and real-world examples.
+How MCP-compatible AI agents connect to FileSpin, discover a focused set of tools and workflow recipes, and execute end-to-end media operations through natural language -- setup, authentication, tool patterns, and real-world examples.

 AI Agent MCP Integration